 In the present case, the Panel finds that the very nature of the disputed domain name suggests an intention to cause confusion.
-The disputed domain name is very similar to the Complainant's trademark due to typosquatting, which is an indicator of bad faith (see CAC Case No. 101990, JCDECAUX SA v.
-Gemma Purnell (<jcdeceux.com>): "Furthermore, the Panel agrees with the Complainant that the use of the disputed domain name is a typical case of typosquatting which in turn is a strong indicator of registration and use of a domain name in bad faith.").
+As mentioned above, the disputed domain name incorporates the Complainant's distinctive ARCELORMITTAL trademark in its entirety in combination with a word who could refer to the Polish activities of the Complainant.
 The uncontested lack of the Respondent's own rights to or legitimate interests in the disputed domain name has already been mentioned above.
 Finally, given the distinctive and well-known character of the Complainant's mark, the Panel finds it difficult to conceive any plausible good faith use of the disputed domain name by the Respondent in the future.